dotnetian/matinwastaken.github.io/_posts/2023-8-27-what-is-git.md

 ---
-title: 'Unlock the Power of Git: The Beginner's Guide to Conquering Version Control'
+title: "Unlock the Power of Git: The Beginner's Guide to Conquering Version Control"
 date: 2023-08-27 10:45:00 +0330
 author: matin
 categories: [Software Development]